 Now this sounds very much like a real individual rather than a god, perhaps a great Egyptian Sage or Master, who spread the True Teachings abroad.
 As we suggested earlier, it is not unusual for a teacher to become identified with the Divine Wisdom he teaches and be given the name of the god that presides over it by posterity.
 We can see an example of this in the Oera Linda Book, which we discuss in the afterword to our article on Good and Evil, in which the Frisian Priestess Nyhellenia is deified long after her death as the Roman goddess Minerva (herself a copy of the Greek goddess Athena).
 In this way great men and women are transformed into gods by crafty priests who stand to profit from such theological sleight-of-hand, the better to control the masses.
 No wonder scholars find it impossible to agree on who or what Hermes was or stands for!

 We ourselves incline to the opinion that there were probably many 'Hermes' during the long history of ancient Egypt, each of whom taught the Wisdom of the GOD Hermes, or Thoth, most of which wisdom fell on deaf ears then, just as it does today, to be distorted and misinterpreted by later generations, until almost nothing remains of the pure, original doctrine.
-So we have now answered the question we posed at the beginning.
+So we have now answered the question we posed earlier.
 Hermes was most likely the title of a class of teachers or Sages who taught their carefully chosen disciples the true laws and principles of the universe.
 But was there ever a 'first' Hermes from whom these Sages inherited their knowledge of the Hermetic Philosophy?
-Very possibly, but who he was and when he may have lived on earth no one knows and we are not going to speculate—although we have our suspicions...
+We discuss this possibility and much more in our 12-part investigation—Spiritus Hermeticum.

 "Our intent is not to erect a new Temple of Knowledge, but rather to place in the hands of the student a Master-Key with which he may open the many inner doors in the Temple of Mystery through the main portals he has already entered."